Cycling UK's Cycling Statistics

 - How many drivers cycle?
 And how many cyclists drive?

-- What kinds of roads are people most likely to cycle on?
+- What kind of roads are people most likely to cycle on?

 - Which local areas see the most cycling?

-- How do the levels of cycling in the UK compare to those in other European countries?
+- How do UK levels of cycling compare to those in other European countries?

-- How many cycles are sold in Great Britain?
+- How many cycles are sold in the UK?

 - What's the average weekly household spend on bikes?